-Narrative nonfiction is nonfiction text that uses a storytelling structure to present factual information about a topic, such as a real person or event (versus expository text, which simply presents the facts).
-It’s part of the literary nonfiction genre.
 Since the facts are written in a narrative format with characters, a setting, a plot, etc., it can be a more engaging and memorable way for students to learn about the world.

 Biographies, autobiographies, and memoirs are definitely part of the narrative nonfiction genre, but it can also include texts based on historical events or other topics like animals.
-The good news is that there’s a huge variety of options that will attract readers with different interests in your classroom.
+The good news is that there’s a huge variety of texts that will attract readers with different interests in your classroom.

 Introducing Narrative Nonfiction

-Here are some examples of book pairings –
+Here are some examples of book pairings:

 I, Fly: The Buzz About Flies and How Awesome They Are by Bridget Heos and Flies by Larry Dane Brimner

-Relevant Skills and Standards
+Literary Nonfiction Skills and Standards